aws-amplify/amplify-js/README.md

 export default withAuthenticator(App);
 ```

 If you are working in React Native the exact same setup is used.
-Simply include `aws-amplify-react-natve` instead:
+Simply include `aws-amplify-react-native` instead:

 ```jsx
 ...